simp/simp-doc/docs/installation_guide/Hiera_Overview.rst

 */etc/puppet/hiera.yaml* Hiera's config file, used to control the hierarchy of your backends.

+.. only:: not simp_4

+  */etc/puppet/environments/simp/hieradata/* Default location of the yaml files which contain your node data

+  */etc/puppet/environments/simp/hieradata/simp\_classes.yaml* The list of default classes to include on any SIMP system.

+  */etc/puppet/environments/simp/hieradata/simp\_def.yaml* Contains the variables needed to configure a working SIMP system.
+Modified by simp-config.

+  */etc/puppet/environments/simp/hieradata/hosts/* By populating this directory with some.host.name.yaml file, you can assign parameters to host some.host.name

+  */etc/puppet/environments/simp/hieradata/domains/* Same principal as hosts, but domain names.

+.. only:: simp_4

   */etc/puppet/hieradata/* Default location of the yaml files which contain your node data

   */etc/puppet/hieradata/simp\_classes.yaml* The list of default classes to include on any SIMP system.

   */etc/puppet/hieradata/simp\_def.yaml* Contains the variables needed to configure a working SIMP system.
 Modified by simp-config.

-*/etc/puppet/hieradata/hosts/* By populating this directory with with some.host.name.yaml file, you can assign parameters to host some.host.name
+  */etc/puppet/hieradata/hosts/* By populating this directory with some.host.name.yaml file, you can assign parameters to host some.host.name

   */etc/puppet/hieradata/domains/* Same principal as hosts, but domain names.

 */etc/puppet/manifests/* Contains site.pp and all other node manifests.
 BE CAREFUL when modifying this directory, site.pp contains your globals.